-- The practice's uptake for cervical screening in 2017/18 was 54.2%, which was below the 80% coverage target for the national screening programme.
-We saw evidence that the practice had made improvements to the uptake rate for 2018/19 and were on track for achieving the national target.
-Please see the evidence table for details. - The practice's uptake for breast and bowel cancer screening was in line with the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+- The practice's uptake for cervical screening was 82%, which was in line with the 80% coverage target for the national screening programme. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time.

+Are services effective?

+Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
 There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.